-In the personal injury context, lawyers typically litigate for a contingency fee.
-They will evaluate your case and, if they believe it has merit, will take the risk of suit by providing their services in exchange for a percentage of any winnings, rather than an hourly fee.
+In the personal injury legal issues, lawyers typically litigate for a contingency fee.
+A personal injury lawyer will evaluate your case and, if they believe it has merit, will take the risk of suit by providing their services in exchange for a percentage of any winnings, rather than an hourly fee.
 The percentage is usually one-third.
 In this way, someone who has been injured and has limited resources can pursue a case without having to invest significant monies.
 A reliable personal injury lawyer will help you with your case and ensure that you will get the compensation you deserve.

 There are other alternatives to litigation.
 For instance, if two parties are at an impasse, they can agree to mediate their dispute, which is much less expensive than litigation.
 The parties would jointly select a mediator, who would listen to presentations by each side about the case and try to push the parties toward resolution.
 This is not binding, but is often effective at getting the parties to understand the strengths and weaknesses of their cases and the benefits of settlement.

 Or, the parties can agree to participate in binding arbitration.
 In this regard, there are organizations such as the American Arbitration Association that provide retired judges or lawyers as decision makers, having expertise in an area of law as well as their own rules of procedure, and who render a decision that is binding on the parties.
 The procedures for arbitration are less formal and less expensive than a full-blown litigation.

 So, next time you are aggrieved and ready to pull the trigger on a lawsuit, consult with a lawyer and consider all of the options.
 A lawsuit might be the best option, but there may be other ways to resolve the dispute.